Jolin Tsai: Endorsements

-Tsai has endorsed a wide array of internationally recognized brands and products throughout her career, including Absolut Vodka, Adidas, Always, Balvenie, Bausch & Lomb, Bulgari, Crest, Diablo, Dr. Jart+, Dungeon & Fighter, Gap, Head & Shoulders, Intel, Knorr, Levi's, L'Oréal, Lux, MAC, Max Factor, McDonald's, Mercedes Benz, Morinaga, Motorola, Nars, Olay, Pepsi, Pony, Puma, Quaker, Rémy Martin, Samsung, Shiseido, Standard Chartered, Sunbites, Swarovski, Toyota, Tropicana, Uber Eats, Valentino, Vidal Sassoon, Yamaha, and 7-Eleven.
+Tsai has endorsed a wide array of internationally recognized brands and products throughout her career, including Absolut Vodka, Adidas, Always, Balvenie, Bausch & Lomb, Bulgari, Crest, Diablo, Dr. Jart+, Dungeon & Fighter, Gap, Head & Shoulders, Intel, Knorr, Lancôme, Levi's, L'Oréal, Lux, MAC, Max Factor, McDonald's, Mercedes Benz, Morinaga, Motorola, Nars, Olay, Pepsi, Pony, Puma, Quaker, Rémy Martin, Samsung, Shiseido, Standard Chartered, Sunbites, Swarovski, Toyota, Tropicana, Uber, Uber Eats, Valentino, Vidal Sassoon, Yamaha, and 7-Eleven.

 Additionally, Tsai has collaborated with several brands to create co-branded products.
 Notably, in December 2018, Pony launched two limited-edition sneakers designed by her, based on the M100 series.
 In July 2019, Gap introduced six collaborative T-shirts that she designed, each inspired by a song from her 2018 album Ugly Beauty.
 Furthermore, in September 2019, Gap released four long-sleeved pullover hoodies designed by Tsai.

 Products

 In September 2007, Tsai and her sister launched the nail polish brand Oops!
 Jealous, initially available through the Taiwanese online shopping platform PayEasy.
 Tsai played a key role in developing the brand's nail polish colors and styles.
 In August 2010, Oops!
 Jealous expanded its distribution by collaborating with PayEasy to sell products through vending machines at Qsquare in Taipei, Taiwan.
 By October 2011, the brand had entered the personal care retail market, establishing a presence in Watsons stores.
 However, the brand was discontinued in 2014.

 In February 2009, Tsai, in partnership with Ken Erman, introduced the fashion brand Seventy Two Changes in New York City.
 The brand was initially sold at Nordstrom across 12 North American cities, with plans to expand into Asia, including Taiwan, China, Singapore, and Malaysia.
 In February 2010, it successfully entered the mainland Chinese market, opening its first flagship store at Shanghai Times Square.
 However, due to differences in business philosophy among shareholders in the U.S. and China, combined with the expiration of her two-year contract, Tsai stepped down as the brand's designer in 2011.

 On October 20, 2015, Tsai launched a fondant cake fan page titled Your Majesty on Facebook.
 Subsequently, on December 7, 2015, she established a company focused on the fondant cake sector, offering customized cake orders via Facebook and Instagram.
 By January 8, 2018, she reported that her cake business employed four cake chefs.